 - to maintain cooperation among everyone involved in the project to maintain and implement health and safety measures

 - to identify pre-construction information and ensure every person is supplied with this information

 - to liaise with the principal contractor regarding ongoing design

 - to maintain, review and update the health and safety file and liaise with contractors.

 Further details are in Managing Health and Safety in Construction.
 Construction (Design and Management) Regulations 2007.
 Approved Code of Practice.
 L144, HSE Books 2007.

 In multi-occupancy buildings, who should conduct the fire risk assessment?

-The occupier of any leased space in a multi-occupancy property who employs more than five people will be responsible for carrying out a fire risk assessment.
+In a multi-occupancy property, the occupier of any leased space who employs more than five people will be responsible for carrying out a fire risk assessment.
 This will include hazards/mitigation in the space, portable fire equipment, training, maintaining any special fire safety systems, means of escape, and development of emergency procedures.

 Tel: +44 (0) 1344 465600

 or email Membership